wifinigel/wiperf/README.md

 # FAQ

-## Where do I get the dashboard reports for Splunk
+## Where do I get the dashboard reports for Splunk?

 Use SFTP/SCP and pull the xml files in /home/wlanpi/wiperf/dashboards from your WLAN Pi.
 See the [Splunk build guide][splunk_build] for details of how to add them to Splunk.

-## How do I get more reports or customize the supplied Splunk reports
+## How do I get more reports or customize the supplied Splunk reports?

 Sorry, you'll have to roll up your sleeves and have a look at this for yourself: https://docs.splunk.com/Documentation/Splunk/8.0.1/SearchTutorial/Createnewdashboard

 ## Can I make a feature suggestion?

 Yes, get along to the GitHub site and post your suggestion in the 'Issues' section: https://github.com/wifinigel/wiperf/issues.
 It will be added to my "todo" list.

+## Can I run tests over the Ethernet interface of the WLAN Pi?

+No, not at present.
+It was originally designed as a WLAN test device, so I need to do a bit of code re-writing to get tests going over Ethernet.
+Stay tuned.

 # Documentation